Asymmetric Friction in Geometric Locomotion: A Review of Classical Geometric Mechanics for Locomotion

 {2\jointangle_{2}-1} {2\jointangle_{2}^{2}-2\jointangle_{2}+1} \begin{example} The system metric for the planarized skier can be found by pulling back the local metrics from \zcref[S]{eq:block1Riemanmetric,eq:block2Riemanmetric} through the Jacobians from \zcref[S]{eq:block1Jacobian,eq:block2Jacobian},

-The diagonal terms of the system metric are always positive, indicating that system position and shape velocity are always met with direct resistance from the block friction.
+The first two diagonal terms of the system metric are always positive, indicating that system position and inter-ski velocity are always met with direct resistance from the block friction; the last diagonal value being zero corresponds to the system being able to freely move the weight between skis.
 The $\jointangle_{2}$-dependence of the off-diagonal terms means that when the mass is centered between the blocks (sending the term to zero), the position and shape are decoupled, e.g., such that bulk position motion exerts no force on the shape mode, but that away from this position, the position and shape modes are coupled, e.g., because having mass on the back block makes it drag more, so that drag from system forward velocity will pull the blocks apart. \end{example}